sh6khan/git-cheat-sheet/README.md

 1bde9e5 added a conflict feature
 6f1c4d9 fourth feature was added
 ```
 where `-5` is an option that lets you specify the number of most recent commits you want to see.
-(You can use this options together with the other ones listed below).
+(You can use these options together with the other ones listed below).

 To see all the commits made by one author,
 ```
 $ git log --author=sh6khan
 ```
-To see all your merges (We will talk about what a merge is later),
+To see all your merges (we will talk about what a merge is later),
 ```
 $ git log --merges
 ```
 To see the repo history in a visual branching format,
 ```
-git log --graph
+$ git log --graph
 ```
-To see all the other ways of viewing git logs, can checkout out the [documentation](http://git-scm.com/docs/git-log)
+To see all the other ways of viewing git logs, you can check out the [documentation](http://git-scm.com/docs/git-log).

 **[⬆ back to top](#overview)**